wso2/docs-choreo-dev/en/docs/references/pricing.md

 Let’s see how steps are calculated for the reservation process:

-- As illustrated above, the client initiates the reservation process through the Web Application.
+- As illustrated above, the client initiates the reservation process through the web application.
-- The Web Application proceeds to make **1 API call to the [Reservations API](#reservationsAPI)**.
+- The web application proceeds to make **1 API call to the [Reservations API](#reservationsAPI)**.
 This is counted as 1 step.
 - The Reservation API then makes **1 API call to the [Bookings API](#bookingsAPI)**.
 This is counted as **1 step**.
 - The bookings API makes **1 API call to the Booking Database** to update it with the booking details.
 This is counted as **1 step**.
 - Upon receiving the booking confirmation, the Reservation API makes **1 call to the [Twilio API](#twillioAPI)** to send an SMS confirmation to the customer.
 This is counted as **1 step**.